-At December 31, 2021, long-term debt of \$425 million (2020 - \$425 million) was outstanding under Hydro One's short form base shelf prospectus (Universal Base Shelf Prospectus).
-In August 2020, Hydro One filed the Universal Base Shelf Prospectus with securities regulatory authorities in Canada.
-The Universal Base Shelf Prospectus allows Hydro One to offer, from time to time in one or more public offerings, up to \$2,000 million of debt, equity or other securities, or any combination thereof, and expires in September 2022.
-At December 31, 2021, \$1,575 million remained available for issuance under the Universal Base Shelf Prospectus.
-During the year ended December 31, 2021, no long-term debt was issued (2020 - \$425 million) or repaid (2020 - \$nil).
+At December 31, 2022, long-term debt of \$425 million (2021 -\$425 million) was outstanding under Hydro One's short form base shelf prospectus (Universal Base Shelf Prospectus).
+On August 15, 2022, Hydro One filed the Universal Base Shelf Prospectus with securities regulatory authorities in Canada to replace a previous prospectus that would otherwise have expired in September 2022.
+The Universal Base Shelf Prospectus allows Hydro One to offer, from time to time in one or more public offerings, up to \$2,000 million of debt, equity or other securities, or any combination thereof, during the 25-month period ending on September 16, 2024.
+At December 31, 2022, no securities have been issued under the Universal Base Shelf Prospectus.
+During the years ended December 31, 2022 and 2021, no long-term debt was issued or repaid.